rapidfort/community-images/community_images/mysql/bitnami/README.md

 ## What is MySQL?

-> MySQL is a fast, reliable, scalable, and easy to use open source relational database system.
-Designed to handle mission-critical, heavy-load production applications.
+> MySQL is the world's most popular open source database.
+With its proven performance, reliability and ease-of-use, MySQL has become the leading database choice for web-based applications, covering the entire range from personal projects and websites, via e-commerce and information services, all the way to high profile web properties including Facebook, Twitter, YouTube, Yahoo! and many more.

 [Overview of MySQL](https://www.mysql.com/)